Skip to content

 Loop's temp basal chart

-For example, if the user’s scheduled basal rate is 1 U/hr, and Loop gives a temporary basal rate of 3 U/hr, then it will calculate the expected drop in blood glucose due to +2 U/hr of insulin.
+For example, if the user’s scheduled basal rate is 1 U/hr, and Loop gives a temporary basal rate of 3 U/hr, then it will calculate the expected drop in glucose due to +2 U/hr of insulin.

-Similarly if Loop sets a temporary basal rate of 0 U/hr for 1 hour, then the insulin effect will also be relative to the current scheduled basal rate of 1 U/hr, and Loop would predict the user’s blood glucose to increase by the amount of change from -1 U/hr of insulin.
-If the user’s ISF is 50 mg/dL, then Loop would predict blood glucose to rise 50 mg/dL over the insulin activity duration (6 hours).
+Similarly if Loop sets a temporary basal rate of 0 U/hr for 1 hour, then the insulin effect will also be relative to the current scheduled basal rate of 1 U/hr, and Loop would predict the user’s glucose to increase by the amount of change from -1 U/hr of insulin.
+If the user’s ISF is 50 mg/dL, then Loop would predict glucose to rise 50 mg/dL over the insulin activity duration (6 hours).

 Here is a real-world example where Loop is setting many temporary basal rates over the course of the day.
 The light orange bars are the temporary basal rates delivered and the solid orange line is the active insulin at any given time during the day.